One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Evaluation

 \subsection{Benchmark Transformations}

-To evaluate our system, we have implemented three source-to-source transformations.
-These were chosen to explore the space of operations employed by program transformations, and as transformations that require a minimum of user input.
-Table \ref{table:transformations} lists the transformations and their line counts.
-We explain them below:
+To more rigorously evaluate our system, we have implemented three smaller source-to-source transformations.
+These were chosen to explore the space of operations used by program transformations and to require a minimum of user input.
+Table \ref{table:transformations} lists them and their line counts.

 \begin{itemize} \item The hoisting transformation \textbf{Hoist}, which lifts variable declarations to the top of their scope.
-This is similar to the elementary hoisting transformation explained in Sections \ref{sec:building-hoisting} and \ref{sec:impl-elem-hoist}, except that it also handles the parallel assignments of Lua, and does additional name-checking to avoid hoisting shadowed variables.
-This transformation supports all languages except Python, which lacks variable declarations. \item The test-coverage instrumentation transformation \textbf{Testcov}, which prefixes each basic block in the source code with something which marks that that block has executed.
+This is similar to elementary hoisting in Sections \ref{sec:building-hoisting} and \ref{sec:impl-elem-hoist}, except that it also supports Lua, and uses additional machinery to avoid hoisting shadowed variables, and to deal with language special-cases such as C's structure initializers.
+Figure \ref{fig:hoisting-example} gave a mundane example; Figure \ref{fig:hoisting-js} gives an example handling a JavaScript special case.
+This transformation supports all languages except Python, which lacks variable declarations.

+\item The test-coverage instrumentation transformation \textbf{Testcov}, which prefixes each basic block in the source code with an assignment which marks that that block has executed.
 This produces data that could be fed into a test coverage tool.
-This transformation was inspired by the Semantic Designs test-coverage tool, which implements this transformation separately for a dozen languages \cite{sd-testcoverage}.
+It was inspired a Semantic Designs tool which implements this transform separately for a dozen languages \cite{sd-testcoverage}.
 This transformation supports all languages.
-Example input/output for Python is given in Figure \ref{fig:testcov-example}. \item The three-address code transformation \textbf{TAC} hoists all nested computations into temporary variables, e.g.: changing \code{1+1+1} into \code{t=1+1; t+1}.
+Figure \ref{fig:testcov-java} shows an example special case for Java. \item The three-address code transformation \textbf{TAC} hoists all nested computations into temporary variables, e.g.: changing \code{1+1+1} into \code{t=1+1; t+1}.
 This is a deceptively complicated transformation, difficult to write at the source level for even one language.
-Two major sources of complexity are that it must properly handle short-circuiting operators, and must compute the condition of a for loop in multiple places, including before every continue statement.
-Doing this properly requires the control-flow based inserter mentioned in Section \ref{fig:hoist-constraints}.
-TAC must also handle a plethora of language-specific special cases.
-This transformation only supports JavaScript, Lua, and Python.
+Figures \ref{fig:tac-js} and \ref{fig:tac-python} show a few of the complexities it supports, all handled cleanly by \textsc{Cubix}'s general infrastructure for operator strictness and CFG-based insertion.
+This transformation supports JS, Lua, and Python.
 It does not support Java or C because declaring the temporary variables would require type inference, which in turn requires symbol-table construction, a heavyweight piece of language infrastructure. \end{itemize}